1972 Aldershot bombing: Aftermath

 As the bomb had mostly killed civilians, the Official IRA received harsh and widespread criticism.
 On 29 May 1972, the Official IRA's leadership called a ceasefire and stated that it would only launch future attacks in self-defence.
 The Aldershot bombing was believed to have been one of the factors that led to this decision.

-In November 1972, Noel Jenkinson a transport manager, was convicted for his part in the terrorist bombing and was sentenced to life imprisonment with the judge recommending that he serve at least 30 years.
-Finbar Kissane and Michael Duignan were sentenced to terms of 2 years and 3.5 years respectively.
+In November 1972, Noel Jenkinson, 42, a transport manager, was convicted for his part in the terrorist bombing and was sentenced to life imprisonment with the presiding judge Sir Sebag Shaw recommending that he serve at least 30 years.
+Finbar Kissane, 32, and Michael Duignan, 28 were both convicted of complicity and sentenced to prison terms of 2 years and 2.5 years respectively.

-A Protestant originally from County Meath and father of four, Jenkinson had been a trade unionist in London.
-He had been a member of the Committee to Defeat Revisionism, for Communist Unity and Clann na hÉireann, an association sympathetic to the Official IRA.
-The evidence relating to Jenkinson was initially linked to the fraudulent hire of a Ford Cortina car that was then used in the fatal bombing leading to the subsequent discovery of a case of gelignite found in his garden shed, as publicised at the time.
+Jenkinson, a Protestant originally from Loughcrew County Meath and a father of four, had been a trade unionist in London.
+He had also been a member of the Committee to Defeat Revisionism, for Communist Unity and Clann na hÉireann, an association sympathetic to the Official IRA.
+The evidence relating to Jenkinson was initially linked to his fraudulent hire (with Kissane) of a Ford Cortina car that was then used in the fatal bombing leading to the subsequent discovery of a case of gelignite found in his garden shed, as publicised at the time.
 The trial in Winchester Crown Court lasted 21 days.

-In the following years, the larger and more militant Provisional IRA continued its campaign and also began to attack military and commercial targets in England.
+In the following years, the larger and more militant Provisional IRA continued its campaign and began to attack military and commercial targets in England.

 Jenkinson died in HMP Leicester in 1976 at the age of 46, with heart failure cited as the cause of death.
 He had been just transferred from HMP Wormwood Scrubs and had written an article expressing support for the Provisional IRA.
+He was buried at Dean's Grange Cemetery Dublin.